forestdatapartnership/whisp-dashboards/README.md

 The Whisp dashboard allows you to display statistics on deforestation risk in your plots in a **clear and understandable manner**.

 Through the [Whisp App](https://whisp.openforis.org/submit-geometry), risk analysis of your plots based on openly available map material has been made easy and convenient.
+Upload your geometries as GeoJSONs in EPSG 4326 projection in the Whisp app and make sure to tick the box "Generate GeoIds".
 The output statistics from the Whisp App come in the well-established and interoperable CSV format that can be used for further analysis in a multitude of programs, including ***MS PowerBI***.

 Here you can find a pre-programmed ***MS PowerBI*** dashboard that can be filled with your individual risk analysis outputs from Whisp App.
 This dashboard will provide the user with a clear overview of deforestation risk according to different sources in their plot.